begoechavarren/sermadrid/README.md

 4. Create the following GitHub Actions variables in the GitHub repository:
     - `BACKEND_CORS_ORIGINS`: A comma-separated list of origins allowed to access the backend to configure the CORS policy (in this case just the frontend: *["http://{DO_DROPLET_IP}", "http://{DOMAIN_NAME}", "http://www.{DOMAIN_NAME}"]*)
 5. Run GitHub actions `deploy-app.yml` workflow to deploy the app

-**ML Infrastructure**

-1. Create the following GitHub Actions variables in the GitHub repository:
-    - `AWS_S3_REMOTE_STATE_BUCKET_NAME`: Name to give to the AWS S3 bucket used for the Terraform remote state of this infrastructure stack
-    - `AWS_S3_ZENML_BUCKET_NAME`
-    - `AWS_S3_MLFLOW_BUCKET_NAME`
-2. Create the following GitHub Actions secret variables in the GitHub repository:
-    - `ZENML_USERNAME`: The username for the ZenML Server
-    - `ZENML_PASSWORD`: The password for the ZenML Server
-    - `MLFLOW_USERNAME`: The username for the MLflow Tracking Server
-    - `MLFLOW_PASSWORD`: The password for the MLflow Tracking Server
-3. Run GitHub actions `deploy-ml-infrastructure.yml` workflow to create the project's ML infrastructure.
-In the outputs you will obtain the URLs of boths the ZenML server UI and the MLFlow server UI
-4. Visit the the ZenML server UI URL and follow the on-screen instructions to create an initial admin user account

-TODO: Add comment about being able to create or destroy infrastructure with TF through the Github action pipelines

 ## ➡️ Next Steps